brog/jquery.coachy/README.txt

 	message: "This is a coach message"
 });

-"on" is the event at wish your coach mark is supposed to activate "off" is the event applicable to the selector, when trigger removes the coach mark "x1, y1" tail of the arrow
+"on" is the event at wish your coach mark is supposed to activate, it's attached to the document element "off" is the event applicable to the selector, when this event is triggered removes the coach mark "x1, y1" tail of the arrow
 "x2, y2" head of the arrow